Ben-Henshall/BabylonHealthDemo/README.md

 Due to time constraints, I have been unable to add as many tests as I would have liked.
 I have included a few unit tests for PostVM, demonstrating how I would unit test using TestSchedulers and RxBlocking.
 I have also included basic mock implementations for DataManager and NavigationHandler, which can be used in tests to simulate live data flow.

+## TODOs
+All TODO comments left in the code were due to time constraints.